 Me: “A straightjacket is just a hug you give yourself.”
 My partner gives me a perplexed look.
-“Fuck, was I thinking outside of my head again?”
+“Shit, was I thinking outside of my head again?”

 Me: “Was that weird what I said just now?
 It was strange, right?
 Was it?”